-Your school is taking part in Teacher Development Trust’s (TDT) CPD Excellence Hubs Project, which aims to improve the leadership, culture and structures/processes of CPD in participating schools, and to leave a lasting legacy.
-This project is funded by the Department for Education (DfE) through its Teaching and Leadership Innovation Fund (TLIF), a three-year investment programme, which supports high-quality professional development for teachers and school leaders in the areas and schools in England that need it most.
-The programme aims to improve the outcomes of children and young people, thereby making a significant contribution towards tackling social mobility.
+Your school is taking part in the Teacher Development Trust’s (TDT) CPD Excellence Hubs Project, which aims to improve the leadership, culture and structures/processes of CPD in schools, and to leave a lasting legacy.
+The project is funded by the Department for Education (DfE) through its Teaching and Leadership Innovation Fund (TLIF), a three-year investment programme, which supports high-quality professional development for teachers and school leaders in the areas and schools in England that need it most.
+The TLIF programme aims to improve the outcomes of children and young people, thereby making a significant contribution towards tackling social mobility.

 The objectives of the evaluation are to:

 - assess the effectiveness of the fund overall and the individual projects that have received funding

 - assess the outcomes and impacts of the fund overall and the individual projects, and explore how these vary depending on the focus of the project, delivery model, and participant and school characteristics